Armenia & Georgia Tour, 15 days

 Day 12 Bakuriani - Mtskheta - Tbilisi

-Bakuriani was the first Georgian place to ski.
+Bakuriani was the first Georgian ski resort.
 Many Olympic skiers from the former Soviet Union came to train here.
-It is wonderfully quiet here and we can take some short walks or relax.
+It is wonderfully quiet here and you can relax or take short walks here.

 From Bakuriani we travel in the direction of Vardzia.
 The region derives its name from two Georgian tribes living here, the Meskh and the Javakhs.
 We first stop at the famous 10th-century Khertvisi fort, considered to be one of the oldest in the country.
 The cave town of Vardzia is one of Georgia's most famous sights.
-The place is inextricably linked to the first queen Tamar.
-She ruled in the 12th century and in the carved rooms we can admire her on some well-preserved frescoes.
+The place is inextricably linked to the first queen Tamar who ruled in the 12th century.
+In the carved rooms we can admire her on some well-preserved frescoes.

 Day 13 Tbilisi, city tour